panzerdp/dmitripavlutin.com/content/posts/166-triangulation-tdd/index.md

 ### Step 4: green

-Because the green phase have to be passed as soon as possible, let's use a fake implementation and simply return `3`.
+Because the green phase has to be passed as soon as possible (with any programming sins you can imagine), let's use a fake implementation and simply return `3`.

 ```javascript{1}
 export function sum() {